 If an entire department has to be re-keyed due to the loss of a key actual costs of re-keying will be determined by the Facilities Management Department and the cost will be charged to the department originally authorizing the keys and/or the individual to whom the keys were issued.

 A request to have the lock-core changed can be initiated by a Vice President or Department Chair after consultation with Facilities Management locksmith and the University Police Chief.

-The individual to whom keys are issued is personally responsible for the use of said keys until returned to the University Police.
+A. The individual to whom keys are issued is personally responsible for the use of those keys until returned to the University Police.

 In the event that access to an otherwise secured area is required, the following procedures should be followed:

 Building custodians are responsible for unlocking general classrooms.

 Access to high security (alarmed) classrooms is managed by card access.
 Only those authorized by the person who controls the classroom may be allowed admittance.
 It is strongly recommended that access authorization be obtained well in advance of the scheduled use of the area.

 NOTE: University Police will not allow persons not previously authorized into a high security classroom without the permission of the person in charge of the classroom.

 Individuals locked out of their own offices should contact the University Police (x-2201) for assistance.
 An officer will be sent to verify identification and unlock the area in question.

 NOTE: University Police will only unlock offices for individuals assigned to that office.
 Requests by individuals for access into an office not their own will not be honored without the approval of the person who occupies or is otherwise in control of the office.
 Exceptions may be made based on extenuating circumstances, at the discretion of the University Police supervisor, and upon proper identification of the party requesting access and documentation as to the reason why access is needed.